EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 13

 Driver consulted Attorney and asked Attorney to represent Driver, who was being prosecuted for driving while intoxicated in a jurisdiction in which there is an increased penalty for a second offense.
 Driver told Attorney that his driver’s license has been obtained under an assumed name because his prior license had been suspended for driving while under the influence of alcohol.
 Driver asked Attorney not to disclose Driver’s true name during the course of representation and told Attorney that, if called as a witness, he would give his assumed name.
 Attorney informed Driver that, in order to properly defend the case, Attorney must call Driver as a witness.
-Attorney called Driver as a witness and, in response to Attorney’s question “what is your name?”
+Attorney called Driver as a witness and, in response to Attorney’s question “what is your name?"
 Driver gave his assumed name and not his true name.

 Is Attorney subject to discipline?